junglok/tem-docs/docs/app.rst

 If you want to get user account to access TEM farm, please download this Application Form, fill-out the blanks, sign and send it to GSDC service managers.

 * `GSDC TEM Application Form <https://github.com/gsdc/tem-docs/raw/master/docs/GSDC-TEM-APPFORM-2024.pdf>`_
+* (No need to describe public IP addresses in the application form since 15 July, 2024 according to the mitigated access control policy)

 Tutorial
 ========